5 Things You Didn’t Know About Norfolk

 Norfolk was the Location of the Earliest British Settlement

 Norfolk has possibly the oldest history in the UK and is thought to be the location of the earliest British settlement.
 In fact, a set of 850,000-year-old footprints were discovered in Norfolk in 2013, making them the oldest evidence of humans outside of Africa’s Great Rift Valley.

 Norfolk was the Birthplace of Vice Admiral Horatio Nelson

 Vice Admiral Horatio Nelson was one of the most famous naval officers in British history.
 Leading his men to victory in a number of naval battles, many of which happened in the Napoleonic Wars.
 He was born in 1758 in Burnham Thorpe, Norfolk to the Reverend Edmund Nelson and his wife Catherine Suckling.

 There were Once Mammoths in Norfolk

 In 1990, after a night of bad weather, the bones of a mammoth were found at the bottom of cliffs in West Runton.
-It turned out to be the oldest mammoth skeleton found in the UK and after a three-month excavation, 85% of the skeleton has been found, with the missing bones thought to have been eaten by hyenas.
-Part of the huge skeleton is now on display in Cromer Museum in Norwich Castle Museum, with the rest of it sitting at The Norfolk Collections Centre at Gressenhall Farm and Workhouse.
+It turned out to be the oldest mammoth skeleton found in the UK.
+After a three-month excavation, 85% of the skeleton has been found.
+The missing bones were thought to have been eaten by hyenas.
+Part of the huge skeleton is now on display in Cromer Museum in Norwich Castle Museum.
+The rest of it sits at The Norfolk Collections Centre at Gressenhall Farm and Workhouse.